ScopeFoundry/HW_acton_spec/README.md

-ScopeFoundryHW.mcl_stage
+ScopeFoundryHW.acton_spec
 =====================

 Princeton Instruments / Acton 2300i Spectrometer plug-in for ScopeFoundry.

-This interface uses the RS-232 or USB serial interface to Acton spectrometers
+This interface uses the RS-232 or USB-serial interface to Acton spectrometers

 It has been tested with Acton 2300i and 300 series spectrometers